Politics / December 9, 2025

 There is certainly much to investigate about Hegseth, who appears to have issued a second order to kill two stranded survivors in the first strike, and then proceeded to lie about doing so.
 Yet, amid the well-worn rounds of congressional inquiries and special investigations, Justice Department task forces, military probes, and international court proceedings, a cabinet criminal’s forcible removal from office is an all-but-guaranteed non-result.
 That’s why it’s so maddening that Democratic lawmakers have largely balked at invoking the most effective tool to secure such accountability—a motion to impeach Hegseth.

-It’s hard to think of a case where impeachment is a more appropriate remedy.
+It’s hard to think of a case where impeachment would be a more appropriate remedy.
 After all, if murder doesn’t qualify as a “high crime and misdemeanor,” what does?
 And an impeachment inquiry, closely targeted on documenting criminal charges, would be an encouraging first step in holding Hegseth accountable for his conduct in an actually meaningful way.

 Of course, an allied piece of conventional Beltway wisdom is that impeachments are inherently political—and therefore politically risky.
 And few Beltway operators are more conventional than the Democrats’ terminally risk-averse House leader, Hakeem Jeffries.
 So it wasn’t shocking when Jeffries made a point of ruling out an official impeachment inquiry not long after news of Hegseth’s role in the second strike first broke.
 Jeffries claimed that planned investigations by the House and Senate Armed Services Committees should produce “a meaningful investigation which we can hope would be bipartisan”—while also claiming that House Republican leaders were far too partisan to permit any impeachment articles to make it onto the legislative calendar.